Burton Albion F.C.

 Burton Albion Football Club is a professional association football club in the town of Burton upon Trent, Staffordshire, England.
-The team compete in League One, the third tier of the English football league system.
+The team competes in League One, the third level of the English football league system.
 The club moved its home ground in 2005 to the Pirelli Stadium from Eton Park.
 The club's nickname, The Brewers, evokes the brewing heritage of Burton upon Trent.

 Burton Albion were formed in 1950 and initially joined the Birmingham & District League before switching to the Southern League eight years later.
 They were promoted from the Southern League Division One in 1965–66, 1971–72 and 1973–74 and were relegated from the Southern League Premier Division in 1970, 1973 and 1977.
 Burton spent 1979 to 1987 in the Northern Premier League, before reverting to the Southern League Premier Division.
 The club rejoined the Northern Premier League in 2001 and were promoted to the Conference as Northern Premier League champions in 2001–02.

 Nigel Clough spent seven seasons as the club's player-manager in the Conference and then led them into the Football League as champions of the Conference in 2008–09.
 They lost the 2014 League Two play-off final, but went on to win the League Two title in 2014–15 and were promoted from League One in 2015–16.
 Burton spent two seasons in the Championship until relegation in 2018.

 History

-1950–1998: Early years
+1950–1998: early years

 Burton Albion were formed in 1950, and joined the Birmingham & District League.
 They finished the 1953–54 season as runners-up, and in 1958–59 joined the Southern League North Western zone.
-In 1965–66 Burton missed out on the runners-up place on goal difference, but were still promoted to the Southern League Premier Division.
+In 1965–66, Burton missed out on the runners-up place on goal difference, but were still promoted to the Southern League Premier Division.
 They avoided relegation in 1968, due to Stevenage Town folding, but were relegated to Division One after an unsuccessful 1969–70 season.

 Burton missed out on promotion on goal average in 1970–71, but finished as runners-up the following season and were promoted back to the Premier Division.
 The next two seasons saw them relegated, and then promoted back to the Premier Division again.
 They stayed in the same division until being relegated once more at the end of 1976–77.
 League rearrangements saw Burton moved to the Northern Premier League, because of their location in the central Midlands, and then back to the Southern League in 1987–88, the season after losing in a replayed FA Trophy Final to Kidderminster Harriers.